monsoonmaelstrom/book2/book2.md

 “Wow.
 I suppose I shouldn’t be surprised.
 And yet.”

 “Yeah.
-I should probably warn the others too,” Alex says with a sigh.
+I should probably warn the others too,” Alex states with a sigh.

 We fall back into silence as the dinghy begins rowing back toward the ship.
 Another ten minutes and it’s coming alongside the ship and she’s climbing aboard.

 She looks older than the last time I saw her, with silver starting to thread through the same dark curls Davy has.
 She’s still drop dead gorgeous though.
 When she finally makes it to the deck, I notice we’re now matched in height.
 She’ll be the only other person on this ship who doesn’t have to watch her head as she moves about.
 Shame.

 “Hazel!
 My darling!”
-Christine says as she wraps her arms around me.
+Christine greets as she wraps her arms around me.
 I don’t return her embrace.

 She releases me and flings her arms around Alex next.
 When she releases him she turns an appraising gaze to Liam and asks, “*Who* is this handsome gentleman?”

-“Liam,” he says, introducing himself, “Hazel’s boyfriend.”
+“Liam,” he introduces himself, “Hazel’s boyfriend.”

 “Hmm,” Christine murmurs before casting a speculative glance at me.

-One of the ship’s crew comes along to take her to her room, and she leaves without inquiring about Davy at all.
+One of the ship’s crew comes along to take her to her cabin, and she leaves without inquiring about Davy at all.

 “Well, shall we go warn Davy she’s here?”